maberer1/say-it-with-songs/README.md

 2. Input text to be used to create a playlist.
 3. Receive a playlist of song titles that mimic user input.

-### Stretch Goals
+### Future Development
-My Stretch Goal would be to link this project to Spotify using OAuth verification.
+Going forward, I will be upgrading this project to "Say It Wtih Spotify" and implement OAuth verification in order to allow users to create and save the playlists they generate.